 Volume: Determines how loud or quiet the audio will be when the video is played.
 The slider becomes greyed out if Enable Audio is turned off.

-Playing a Video during your Production
+Playing a Full-Screen Video Asset

 The video will automatically start when you tap it (or when moved from Preview to Live if you're using the Preview window).

 There will be a yellow bar along the bottom of the asset in the Sources panel that shows the play progress.

-What the video ends, you will need to tap a camera view or full-screen asset to move on with the production.
+Tap a camera view or full-screen asset to move on with the production.

-Monitoring Audio on Video Assets
+Audio Playback on Video Assets

-Even though you can't hear the audio from the switcher, your stream or recording will include the audio, so your audience will hear it.
+When you play a video asset during your production, the audio will not play out of the main switcher's speakers.
+That is an intentional setting to prevent audio feedback.
 The VU meter in the switcher will confirm that audio is playing.
 If you want to monitor the audio, you will need to use headphones.

 If you want to disable the mic while the video is playing, tap the mute button next to the VU meter.
 When you have muted the audio, there is a blue box around the microphone icon, as shown below.

-Turning on the mute button does not mute your video, only any incoming audio connected to your primary device.
+Note: Turning on the mute button does not mute your video, only any incoming audio connected to your primary device.
 If you need to provide commentary or talk over your video you should not mute the device's microphone.